50+ Important Egypt Travel Tips (+ Tips for Women): Know Before You Go!

 The following 50+ Egypt travel tips are for everyone, however if you’re a lady or if you’ll be travelling with women, make sure you read my travel tips geared toward women.
 It’s a super important read!

 My first Egypt travel tip is about the Egyptian visa.
 Technically every non-Egyptian who enters Egypt needs a temporary travel visa.

 In my next Egypt travel tip I’ll explain the whole “no system” thing in Egypt.
-But for now all you need to know is that Egypt doesn’t have a proper “system” – in regards to everything – and that the Egyptian visa is a prime example of this.
+But for now all you need to know is that Egypt doesn’t have a proper “system” – in regards to everything.
+The Egyptian visa is a prime example of this.

 In a perfect world you should apply for a 30 day Egyptian travel visa ($25 USD) upon arrival at the airport.
 However sometimes you don’t actually need to apply for the visa and you’re allowed to walk right through security without one.
 It’s a hit or miss if the Egyptian government will follow up on any overages on the 30 day stay and usuallyyyy if they do you’ll be slapped on the wrist, given a little fine, and be allowed to stay in the country longer.

-I had a different experience with the visa and applied for it online prior to my arrival.
+I had a different experience with the visa and applied for it online prior to my arrival (tried to be organized).
 This costed me well over $100 CAD – opposed to $25 USD – and the visa was valid for 90 days total.
 See what I mean about there being “no system?”

 More or less I’d advise you to wait until you get to the airport to deal with the visa for Egypt.
 Maybe you’ll need it, maybe you won’t.
 They’re relatively approved quickly at the airport though and you’ll spend significantly less money in person opposed to buying one online.

 Now I’ll go more in depth about the whole “no system” thing in Egypt.